BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

     - vectors (rarely): vecVariable OR vectorVariable
 - The known qualifier prefixes are as follows:
     - mutable: mVariable
-    - private: \_Variable
+    - private: \_variable OR m\_variable
     - static: sVariable
 - Qualifier and type prefixes can be mixed and stay lowercase when mixed.
 - Any variables that don't have any of the types or qualifiers listed should not be prefixed.
-- Prefixes (or a group of prefixes) count as a "word" themselves, so if using camel case, a variable will be named for example sButtonName, not sbuttonName.
+- Prefixes (or a group of prefixes), excluding the prefixes for the private qualifier, count as a "word" themselves, so if using camel case, a variable will be named for example sButtonName, not sbuttonName.
 - A static string just has one 's' as its prefix.
 - Member variables should have their offsets **as it is in the binary** noted in a comment, in hex, padded to 2 characters, unless if they are the only member variable of a type.
 - Member variable names are allowed to be inferred.
-If a name absolutely cannot be determined, then it will be in the format ``field_XX``, where XX is the offset as mentioned before, with no prefixes.
+If a name absolutely cannot be determined, then it will be in the format ``field_XX``, where XX is the offset as mentioned before, with no prefixes and not padded.

 ## Types
 - Type names are in pascal case and are typically prefixed with the first letter of their kind as follows: